 “What I will do for you to transfer you to the XYZ Unit in Bldg 1.

-“You’ll be able to keep not only your job, with also your title & your current pay.
-You won’t have manage anyone but yourself & you’ll have a brand-new start.
+“You’ll be able to not only keep your job, but also your title & your current pay.
+You won’t have to manage anyone but yourself & you’ll have the opportunity to make a brand-new start.

-“You can concentrate on you & only you, instead of trying to juggle everything that a Team Leader does while being responsible for coaching & training 22 other people & having to answer for their performance.
+“You can concentrate on you & only you, instead of trying to juggle everything that a Team Leader does while being responsible for 22 other people & having to answer for their performance.

-“I think you’ll find that type of work environment to be better suited for your talents & abilities.
+“I think you’ll find this new type of work environment better suited for your talents & abilities.
 You’ll just have to apply yourself, get up to speed on the technical aspects of the position & you should have no issue being successful.”

-Yes, I could have easily put him in that PIP & then released him 90 days later, but I was worried about him & really wanted him somewhere where he had a better chance on doing well without facing responsibilities for which he was neither capable of, nor prepared to, handle satisfactorily.
+Yes, I could have easily put him in that PIP & then released him 90 days later, but I was worried about him & really wanted him somewhere where he had a better chance of doing well without facing responsibilities for which he was neither capable of handling satisfactorily nor prepared.

 I called in a couple to make the transfer happen quickly, smoothly & without fanfare.

 Everything seemed to work out well for all parties concerned.